 - Be Open: Express your feelings or worries in a clear, calm manner.
 By showing concern, you are showing your love and appreciation.

 - Share in Decision-Making: Ask them how they would like to handle things.
-Decide together if they want to hire in-home care services, move to an assisted living facility, or live with you or relatives.
+Decide together if they want to hire in-home care services, move to an assisted living community, or live with you or other relatives.

 - Be Considerate: No one likes to be pestered.
 If your family is stymied, pause the discussion for the present.
 You can offer assistance at a later time.